ewosborne/pictl/README.md

 cli interface to pihole api

-**Need to set env var PIPWHASH to WEBPASSWORD in /etc/pihole/setupVars.conf**
+**Need to set env var PIPWHASH to WEBPASSWORD as found on your pihole in /etc/pihole/setupVars.conf**

 # TODO